-Market conditions, the regulatory environment and the uncertainties associated with the pandemic, resulted in a joint decision with our joint venture partner (CPD Underwriting Solutions Ltd), to suspend work on new product builds, and concentrate on positioning the current suite of products in the market with pricing targeted at underwriting profit rather than volume growth.
-In 2021, the products wrote £41m (2020: £41m).
+Underwriting performance will always be a priority concern for insurers and therefore for ourselves.
+Working with our joint venture partner (CPD Underwriting Solutions Ltd), the Company is concentrating on positioning the current suite of products in the market with pricing targeted at underwriting profit together with delivering high quality policy and claims servicing.
+In 2022, the 'CPD' products wrote £52m premium (2021: £41m).